 How Much Do Video Brochures Cost?

-With those two qualities in mind, the average cost of a video brochure is between $25 to $65 depending on several variables.
+With those two qualities in mind, the average cost of a single brochure is between $25 to $65 depending on several variables.
 Quantity ordered screen size, amount of memory, and battery life all affect the cost per unit.
 Upgraded features, like the ability to play multiple videos or a touch screen, can be added and will also affect the price.

 If you are interested in purchasing smaller quantities, even just one, visit our sister company, MediaBük.